PegasisForever/typora-parser/README.md

 ## Bug Report

-When reporting a bug, make sure your markdown can be created only using Typora's WYSIWYG interface (no raw markdown editing).
+When reporting a bug, please make sure your markdown can be created only using Typora's WYSIWYG interface (no raw markdown editing).